 Architecturality refers to a property common to all architecture but it exceeds the limits of built artefacts and urban spaces.
 It is defined through the notions of performativity and form-giving action as a potential for affecting the experience of space in a significant way.
 This conceptual framework enables the comparison between physical architectures and information technology through an external lens - their effects on experience.
 I will demonstrate some possibilities for a meaningful experience of wireless communication signals.
 In these experiments, the materiality of connectivity - a phenomenon beyond mere functioning connection - takes the form given to wirelessness through action.

 Wireless-communication infrastructures form an omnipresent network of base stations, repeaters, access points and ‘a bouillon of waves’ that connect them.
-The public primarily regards wireless-networking technology as a technical infrastructure which should provide a seamless flow of information across a network of base stations, access points and mobile devices.
+The public primarily regards wireless-networking technology as a technical infrastructure which should provide a seamless flow of information across the network.
 From this perspective, wireless infrastructure is evaluated in terms of network availability and speed.
 The engineering perspective on wireless communication is even more pragmatic, seeking to optimise speed and network coverage and respond to the growing demands set by service providers and network users.
 If we take a step away from such utilitarian perspectives, we can observe that, while serving their main purpose, wireless network signals make changes to our environment that are not reducible to the act of communication itself.

 Wireless communication is a social activity that involves an exchange of information between humans; it is a technical activity that enables transmission of data packets across signals, cables, and a network of devices.
 It is a spatial activity that involves transmission of information and energy across distances, occupying territory in different ways.
 How do wireless-communication infrastructures, in particular the signals they produce, coexist with the built environment?
 How do they perform?
 How can we research wireless communication from a spatial perspective?